ViaScientific/vfoundry-training/metadata-geo_tutorial.md

 Note: `BioSample` column in SraRunTable is copied to the `Name` column.
 ```

-21. After saving this file, click on the `Import on Excel File` button.
+21. If you prefer you can <a href="metadata_geo_files/Biosamples_template.xlsx?raw=true" download="Biosamples_template.xlsx">download the filled biosamples table here.</a> After saving this file, click on the `Import on Excel File` button.
 Drag and drop your Biosamples.xlsx file and click the `Load Table` button.

 <img src="metadata_geo_images/geo_load_table1.png" width="99%">